 The State of Incorporation Matters

-Aside from choosing the entity, you also need to choose the state of incorporation.
-Since the law where your business is located may not be favorable to your company, such as California, Pennsylvania and New York, you should look to the “gold standard” state for incorporation, which is Delaware.
+Aside from choosing the type entity, you also need to choose the state of incorporation.
+The law where your business is located may not be favorable to your company.
+Businesses in states such as California, Pennsylvania and New York, should look to the “gold standard” state for incorporation, which is Delaware.
 Choosing to incorporate in Delaware may help resolve problems with ownership disputes and other issues down the road.
 Delaware is known for having the best corporate laws and courts to resolve corporate disputes.
-See https://www.incnow.com/delaware-llc/ for more information on why the Delaware LLC provides the most predictability and protection.
+See our LLC page for more information on why the Delaware LLC provides the most predictability and protection.

-The advantages of operating a Delaware LLC for a small consulting firm in another state include providing for more protection for you.
+Operating a Delaware LLC for a small consulting firm in another state provides for more protection for you.
 If the LLC does not have an office or employees in your home state, then it may not need to file a Certificate of Authority to register your company in the state where you operate your business.

-The cost to form and maintain a Delaware LLC is low and you can form an LLC in Delaware without visiting, opening an office, or maintaining a bank account in Delaware.
-The Delaware LLC Act requires any company incorporated in Delaware to have a Delaware Registered Agent with an in-state street address (most states require a Registered Agent).
+The cost to form and maintain a Delaware LLC is low.
+You can form an LLC in Delaware without visiting, opening an office, or maintaining a bank account in Delaware.
+The Delaware LLC Act requires any company incorporated in Delaware to have a Delaware Registered Agent.
+The Delaware Registered Agent must have an in-state address.
 The annual cost to maintain a Delaware LLC includes a State of Delaware flat tax of $300 and a registered agent fee.
-It is important to choose a reliable and reputable agent like IncNow that also keeps its start up and agent cost low.
-Our registered agent fee is $99 a year, so for an annual maintenance fee of about $400, you protect your personal assets and limit your liability and access the legal and tax benefits afforded by the state of Delaware.
+It is important to choose a reliable and reputable agent like IncNow that keeps its start up and agent cost low.
+Our registered agent fee is $99 a year.
+So for an annual maintenance fee of about $400, you protect your personal assets and limit your liability and access the legal and tax benefits afforded by the state of Delaware.